bnhf/openvpn-tap-external-web-ui/README.md

 If you have a functioning OpenVPN TAP Server on the same host as your Docker containers, you should be able to use this fork to monitor OpenVPN connections.

 Certificate generation and management is also available, and should be compatible with PiVPN.
 You can use either this web-ui to create client certificates, or use PiVPN from the commandline.
+Use PiVPN from the commandline (with elevated priveleges) to revoke certificates.

 ## Motivation

-* to create a version of this project that will work with OpenVPN TAP servers
+* to create a version of this project that will work with OpenVPN TAP servers created using PiVPN (amd64 only)

 ## Features

 * status page that shows server statistics and list of connected clients
 * easy creation of client certificates
-* ability to download client certificates as a zip package with client configuration inside
+* ability to download client certificates as a zip package with client configuration inside or as a single .ovpn file
 * log preview
 * modification of OpenVPN configuration file through web interface
 * this fork is designed to use an external version of OpenVPN configured for TAP (bridge) -- which is probably not possible via Docker